gevuong/aA-Games/sql.md

 ### Hey, Welcome to SQL Notes!

-**A SQL query enters The Foo Bar, a popular attraction programmers frequent, walks up to two tables, and asks, "Can I join you?"**
+**A SQL query enters The Foo Bar, walks up to two tables, and asks, "Can I join you?"**

 - SQL